AusClimateService/npcp/reports/phase1/phase1_report.md

 would highlight the benefits of dynamical downscaling prior to bias correction.

-On the basis of these results, the Australian Climate Service went ahead and bias corrected the entire CORDEX-CMIP6 Australasia archive (for selected variables) using the QME and MRBNC methods ([NCI 2025](https://doi.org/10.25914/xeca-pw53)).
+On the basis of these results, the ACS went ahead and bias corrected the entire CORDEX-CMIP6 Australasia archive (for selected variables) using the QME and MRBNC methods ([NCI 2025](https://doi.org/10.25914/xeca-pw53)).
 A QDC-CMIP6 dataset was also produced by applying the QDC method to daily GCM data